 What we liked

-- Stable lumbar support with an easy-on/easy-off surface
+- Stable lumbar support and easy movement

 - Strong edge support for sitting and side-sleeping near the perimeter

-- Quick repositioning without “foam drag”
+- Quick repositioning without a slow foam response

 Who it is best for